Shimmur/checker_cab/README.md

      stacktrace:
      ## stacktrace here
 ```
 As a different example, lets assume the same unit test.
-Through working a new
+While adding a new
 feature, we add a `new_key` field to our `User` struct, but forget to add
 `new_key` to our `Factory` module.
 Checker Cab should detect the mismatch and
 alert the developer with following output: